tlint101/pharmacophore-toolkit/README.md

 <figure>
     <img src="img/3d_example_py3dmol.png" width="400">
     <figcaption>
     Images rendered in Jupyter Notebook using py3Dmol using a screenshot.
+The 3D models can also be rendered in Marimo notebooks.
 Pharmacophore features for each molecule is highlighted.
 Blue spheres represent Hydrogen Bond Donors, gold spheres for Aromatic rings, and green for Hydrophobes.
     </figcaption>
 </figure>